 To complicate this further, each kind has two types of heating systems.
 These are:

 Active Solar Heating System

 - Direct circulation system: This system consists of pumps that circulate inlet water inside the collectors and through to your home.
-These are best in warmer climates.
+They are best in warmer climates.

-- Indirect circulation system: Also consisting of pumps, but here, they circulate a non-freezing, heat-transferring fluid around.
-It goes through the collectors and then a heat exchanger which heats the water before reaching your home.
+- Indirect circulation system: These also use pumps but here, they circulate a non-freezing, heat-transferring fluid.
+It passes through the collectors and then a heat exchanger which heats the water before it reaches your outlets.